nwbryant/IT566/README.md

  ### <a name="volatility"></a>Volatility

  Volatility is a memory analysis tool.
+That lets you analyze the memory acquired form a machine that needs to be analyzed.
+These [instructions](https://www.howtoforge.com/tutorial/how-to-install-and-use-volatility-memory-forensic-tool/) will help you understand how to install and run it.

  [Volatility Download](https://www.volatilityfoundation.org/releases "Volatility Download")